Valle Municipality: Geography

-Valle is separated from the neighbouring valleys in the east and west by the large Setesdalsheiene mountain plateaus.
+Valle Municipality is separated from the neighbouring valleys to the east and west by the large Setesdalsheiene mountain plateaus.
 Before the valley was linked by road to Kristiansand in the 1840s, people routinely traveled east and west across these moorlands.
-The highest point is the 1418 m tall Skammevarden.
-Other high mountains in Valle include Bergeheii, Skjerkenuten, Svarvarnuten, and Urddalsknuten.
+The highest point in the municipality is the 1433.42 m tall mountain Urdalsknuten, on the border with Sirdal Municipality.
+Other notable mountains in the municipality include Skammevarden, Bergeheii, Skjerkenuten, and Svarvarnuten.

 The high mountains are the starting points for several large rivers including the Kvina and Tovdalselva.
 Several large lakes are also located in Valle including Botnsvatnet, Kolsvatnet, Rosskreppfjorden, Store Bjørnevatn, Straumsfjorden, and Øyarvatnet.
-The Hallandsfossen and the Gloppefossen are two larger waterfalls in Valle.
+The Hallandsfossen and the Gloppefossen are two larger waterfalls in Valle Municipality.

 There are two central population centres in the municipality: Valle and Rysstad.
-The village of Valle is the site of the municipal administration and Rysstad was the site of the municipal administration in the old municipality of Hylestad.
+The village of Valle is the site of the municipal administration and Rysstad was the site of the municipal administration in the old Hylestad Municipality which existed until 1962.

 Climate

 Situated in a long valley at some altitude, Valle has a humid continental climate (Dfb), close to a boreal climate.
 The driest season is spring, while the wettest is autumn and early winter.